On this Day, in 1816: the University of Warsaw was founded - Kafkadesk

 Today, the University of Warsaw consists of 126 buildings and educational complexes with over 18 faculties.
 With more than 43,000 students and doctoral candidates, it is the largest university in Poland and one of the country’s most prestigious universities, considered to be among the top 3% of universities in the world.

-Its alumni include Frédéric Chopin, who studied at the Conservatory affiliated with the University, The Doll and Pharaoh author Bolesław Prus, Marxist philosopher Leszek Kołakowski, Ashes and Diamonds and Holy Week author Jerzy Andrzejewski, writer Tadeusz Borowski, whose wartime poetry are recognized as classics of Polish literature, Former Prime Minister of Israel and Nobel Peace Prize Winner Menachem Begin, Polish-American economist and Nobel Prize in Economics Leonid Hurwicz, Warsaw Uprising heros Jan Karski and Krzysztof Kamil Baczyński, the first non-communist Prime minister since 1946 Tadeusz Mazowiecki, the creator of the international language Esperanto Ludwik Zamenhof, Manhattan Project scientist and Nobel Peace Prize winner Joseph Rotblat, Leader of the Law and Justice (PiS) party Jarosław Kaczyński and his twin brother and former Polish president Lech Kaczyński, who died in the Smolensk air disaster, Warsaw mayor Rafał Trzaskowski and his predecessor Hanna Gronkiewicz-Waltz, and the winner of 2018 Nobel Prize in Literature Olga Tokarczuk.
+Its alumni include Frédéric Chopin, who studied at the Conservatory affiliated with the University, The Doll and Pharaoh author Bolesław Prus, Marxist philosopher Leszek Kołakowski, Ashes and Diamonds and Holy Week author Jerzy Andrzejewski, writer Tadeusz Borowski, whose wartime poetry are recognized as classics of Polish literature, former Prime minister of Israel and Nobel Peace Prize winner Menachem Begin, Polish-American economist and Nobel Prize in Economics Leonid Hurwicz, Warsaw Uprising heros Jan Karski and Krzysztof Kamil Baczyński, the first non-communist Prime minister since 1946 Tadeusz Mazowiecki, the creator of the international language Esperanto Ludwik Zamenhof, Manhattan Project scientist and Nobel Peace Prize winner Joseph Rotblat, Leader of the Law and Justice (PiS) party Jarosław Kaczyński and his twin brother and former Polish president Lech Kaczyński, who died in the Smolensk air disaster, Warsaw mayor Rafał Trzaskowski and his predecessor Hanna Gronkiewicz-Waltz, and the winner of 2018 Nobel Prize in Literature Olga Tokarczuk.

 Winner of the 1980 Nobel Prize in Literature, Czesław Miłosz was a janitor at Warsaw University Library during the Second World War.